JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 ```
 </div>

-You can use a [trailing comma](coding-conventions.html#trailing-commas) when you declare class properties:
+You can use a [trailing comma](coding-conventions.html#trailing-commas) when you declare function parameters:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>